natopotato34/flutter_earth_globe/README.md

 - **Point Support**: Ability to place customizable points on the globe.
 - **Connections Support**: Ability to create connections between different coordinates.
 - **Custom Labels Support**: Ability to create custom widget labels for a **point** or **connection**.
-- **Rods Through the Globe**: Connect two coordinates with a straight line that extends out from the surface at each end.
+- **Rods Through the Globe**: Connect two coordinates with a line passing through the sphere and extending beyond each surface point.
-- **Rods Clip at the Horizon**: Rods shorten from the base when an end moves behind the horizon instead of vanishing instantly.
+- **Rods Clip at the Horizon**: Rods shorten from the obscured base as an end moves behind the horizon rather than disappearing all at once.
 - **Region Highlighting**: Highlight polygonal areas or circular regions using a radius value.

 - **Responsive Design**: Ensures compatibility with a wide range of devices and screen sizes.